Reactive formulas

 The formula

-With regards to performance and semantics, formulas are 100% lazy.
-No computation is done until the data is asked for, and the result of the computation is cached until underlying data is invalidated.
-When data changes happen, the result will be thrown away until the next time the data is called upon.
+In terms of performance and semantics, formulas in Adama are 100% lazy.
+No computation is executed until the data is requested, and the result is cached until the underlying data is invalidated.
+If changes occur in the data, the result is discarded until the next time the data is accessed.